-Obviously for a business, this means acquiring and maintaining the tools of your trade.
-Be it computers, manufacturing materials, a physical warehouse, or an office space, keeping the balance sheet in the black and finding ways to encourage knowledge creation, innovation, and the growth of other intangible assets is imperative to your business’s long-term success.
+Obviously, for a business, this means acquiring and maintaining the tools of your trade.
+Be it computers, manufacturing materials, a physical warehouse, or office space, keeping the balance sheet in the black and encouraging knowledge creation, innovation, and the growth of other intangible assets is imperative to your business’s long-term success.

-Why Investing in Innovation Keeps You at the Top of Your Market
+Why The Economics of Innovation Keeps You at the Top of Your Market

 “Sustained competitive advantage is increasingly based on innovation, which in turn is driven in large part by investments in different forms of knowledge-based capital (KBC)”

 Investing in innovation may look like taking a break from productivity or slacking on profit growth.
-In the short-term, this may be true.
-But study after study reminds us that historically, and moving into the future, this investment pays dividends.
+In the short term, this may be true.
+But study after study reminds us that the economics of innovation pays dividends historically and moves into the future.

 Understanding how to integrate the need for continued innovation into company policy and actually making it a reality is your first innovation.
 Also, because dedicating time, space, and resources to innovation is an investment, you will need to decide how to measure this as an asset, rather than a liability.

 Following the Inevitable Shift From Intangible to Tangible Assets